ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-prt-en-enzyme-catalysis.md

 ## Introduction
 - Enzymes are **proteins** that act as biocatalysts.
 (It is different from catalytic **RNA molecules** called ribozymes and **DNA molecules** called synthetic deoxyribozymes.)
 - Specific Substrate binding
-- Organisation of enzyme structure : Active site = Binding sites + Catalytic site
+- Organisation of enzyme structure(or ES complex) : Active site = Binding sites + Catalytic site

 <br><br><br>
 ## Mechanisms